Part 3/12 Edible Gardening 101

 This to me is one of the most important things you will work on and the journey that never ends.
 Healthy soil is alive and dynamic.
 It is constantly a cycle of life and death.
 It sustains everything on earth.
 The health of your food will depend on the health of your soil.

-At least once in your garden lifetime get a garden soil test.
+At least once in your garden lifetime get a garden soil test and ask for help in reading it.
 Check your local garden center or Dalhousie Agricultural College does a more comprehensive test.

 In this area, we lack selenium, and usually need to lower acidity in our soil.
 We do this by adding pelletized lime in the fall (when I remember ) every couple years.
 A 50 lb bag does my whole garden.